Search for a research project by location

 Our Edinburgh research centre

 Tommy’s third research centre at the Royal Infirmary of Edinburgh opened in 2008.
 Research here concentrates on the impact of maternal obesity as well as other pregnancy “stressors” such as inflammation, depression and stress.
-Our work is translated into practice at our metabolic antenatal clinic, which helps mums with high BMIs to have healthy pregnancies.
-We also carry out research into premature birth, and in October 2016 opened our new preterm birth clinic – the first of its kind in Scotland.
+Our work is put into practice at our Metabolic Antenatal Clinic, which helps mums with high BMIs to have healthy pregnancies.
+We also carry out research into premature birth, and in October 2016 opened our new Preterm Birth Clinic – the first of its kind in Scotland.